 In short, machine learning models are optimization algorithms.
 If you tune them right, they minimize error by guessing and guessing and guessing again.

-Unlike machine learning, deep learning is a young subfield of artificial intelligence based on artificial neural networks.
+Deep learning is a subfield of artificial intelligence based on artificial neural networks.

 Since deep learning algorithms also require data in order to learn and solve problems, we can also call it a subfield of machine learning.
 The terms machine learning and deep learning are often treated as synonymous.
 However, these systems have different capabilities.